 Wait!
 We can do Better to improve our chatbot conversion rate

 While our previous example is simple and effective, it has a couple of flaws that will become very clear as more users are reached and more time is spent online by our chatbot.

 - The broadcast is executed at a specific time, regardless of when the user abandoned the conversation.
 A user that left the conversation 5 minutes ago would be contacted together with someone who left it an hour ago.
-It would be better to have a relative time for every single user so that the chatbot gets back after a given amount of time
+It would be better to have a relative time for every single user.

 - After the broadcast, there’s no way for the user to go back to the flow that was executing.
 Even if we get back to the user we’re not moving back to the question that is important for us.